 Verify Your Employee is Legal to Work for You

 Back to federal requirements.
-In this one we have three days to complete form I-9 – “Employment Eligibility Verification Form”.
+With this one you have three days to complete form I-9 – “Employment Eligibility Verification Form”.
 This has to be done for each employee.

 You do not have to send this form in.
 Instead you keep it on file for three years or one year after the employee no longer works for you, whichever is later.